Code-Institute-Submissions/finnahern-dev-blog_AprResub/README.md

 ## Known issues

+- Creating a new blog post with non-alphanumeric characters in the title creates an invalid url and causes Django to throw an error when attempting to load any page that features a link to the new post.
+The only way to fix it is by deleting the post via the admin backend.
+This is a critical error that renders the site inoperable.
+Defensive programming that checks for invalid symbols before submitting the form could circumvent this, or else to have the add_post function remove them from the slug before saving the new object.

+- Editing a post does not change it's slug and therefore doesn't change it's url.
+This means that any errors in the title will be permanently visible to anyone viewing that post unless the author deletes in and creates a new one.

 # Deployment

 The [same deployment](https://github.com/finnahern/dev-blog/blob/main/originalREADME.md#deployment) described in the original readme was used for this revision.
 No changes were needed.